 The Point-in-Time Count

 The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
-HUD requires that Continuums of Care (CoC) conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
+The United States Department of Housing and Urban Development (HUD) requires that Continuums of Care (CoC) conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
 CoCs also must conduct a count of homeless persons without shelter, every other year (odd numbered years).
 Each count is planned, coordinated, and carried out locally.
 The Housing Inventory Count (HIC) is a point-in-time inventory of provider programs within a CoC that provide beds and units dedicated to serve persons who are homeless, categorized by five Program Types: Emergency Shelter; Transitional Housing; Rapid Re-housing; Safe Haven; and Permanent Supportive Housing.

 Thank you for participating in the 2018 PIT Count.